VAF has a committed team of Staff and Volunteers. They are our greatest asset.

 Diane Wilson, Senior Development Officer

 Diane joined VAF in July 2012 as Programme Development Officer for the Glasgow Third Sector Transformation Fund.
 In July 2016, she took on the new role of Senior Development Officer overseeing the Social Isolation and Loneliness and Glasgow Third Sector Transformation Funds.
-She manages a portfolio of projects alongside the Development Officer and provides support to the Programmes Manager.
+She manages a portfolio of projects and provides support to the Programmes Manager.
 Diane brings a variety of knowledge and experience gained in the third sector including working for an Enterprise Trust, the Development Department of SCVO and 4 years doing freelance work.
 She has worked extensively in the development, operation and management of Grant Programmes as well as European funding.

-Additionally, Diane brings experience of providing development, fundraising and monitoring & evaluation support directly to third sector organisations, she has worked with BBC Children in Need and other funders and community organisations for a number of years and is active in her local South Lanarkshire community, volunteering as a Brownie Leader.
+Additionally, Diane brings experience of providing development, fundraising and monitoring & evaluation support directly to third sector organisations, she has worked with BBC Children in Need and other funders and community organisations for a number of years and is active in her local community, volunteering as a Brownie Leader.

 Bill Weir, Programme Development Officer